coinevo/documents/docs/es/commands/README.md

 ### getunconfirmedbalance

 Get the unconfirmed balance for the wallet, which is the amount in transactions received by the wallet that havenít yet been published in blocks.
-Here the wallet has received 7.0 QTUM that haven't been confirmed in a block:
+Here the wallet has received 7.0 EVO that haven't been confirmed in a block:

 ```